Strictly control access to different vCenter Server components to increase security for the system.

 By default, a user with the vCenter Server Administrator role can interact with files and programs within a virtual machine's guest operating system.
 To reduce the risk of breaching guest confidentiality, availability, or integrity, create a custom nonguest access role without the Guest Operations privilege.
 See Restrict Users from Running Commands Within a Virtual Machine.

 Consider Modifying the Password Policy for vpxuser

 Check Privileges After vCenter Server Restart

 Check for privilege reassignment when you restart vCenter Server.
 If the user or group that has the Administrator role on the root folder cannot be validated during a restart, the role is removed from that user or group.
 In its place, vCenter Server grants the Administrator role to the vCenter Single Sign-On administrator, firstname.lastname@example.org by default.
 This account can then act as the vCenter Server administrator.

 Reestablish a named administrator account and assign the Administrator role to that account to avoid using the anonymous vCenter Single Sign-On administrator account (email@example.com by default).

 On each Windows computer in the infrastructure, ensure that Remote Desktop Host Configuration settings are set to ensure the highest level of encryption appropriate for your environment.

-Instruct users of one of thevSphere Web Client or other client applications to never ignore certificate verification warnings.
+Instruct users of the vSphere Client or other client applications to heed certificate verification warnings.
 Without certificate verification, the user might be subject of a MiTM attack.